 * reduce this to 50 g (¼ c) if you prefer your bread less sweet

 1. Place all the ingredients into the bowl of a stand mixer**.
-With the dough hook attachment, mix on low speed until the ingredients come together, the dough will be very tacky.
-Increase the speed to medium, and let the machine do the kneading for 8-10 minutes.
+With the dough hook attachment, mix on low speed until the ingredients come together, the dough will be very tacky (the tackier the dough, the softer the rolls).
+Increase the speed to medium, and let the machine do the kneading for 15 minutes.
 Cover and chill overnight, remove from the refrigerator about 1.5 hours before baking, and let sit at room temperature^.

-2. Punch down the dough, and divide into 16 even sized portions.
-Roll each portion into an even round, and then roll in bread flour.
+2. Punch down the dough, and divide into 16 (or 32) even sized portions.
+Roll each portion into a ball, and roll in flour.
 Place each onto a parchment/silicone mat lined baking tray/pan.
-Flatten each dough ball to the size of a burger, about 10 cm (4 inch) in diameter, leaving enough space between the flatten dough balls for rising.
-Cover with a damp tea (kitchen) towel and let prove for 30-45 minutes.
+Flatten each dough ball (4 inch/10 cm for a burger bun; 2 inch/5 cm for a dinner roll), leaving enough space between the flatten dough balls for rising.
+Cover with a tea (kitchen) towel and let prove for ~60 minutes.

-3. In the meantime, preheat the oven to 180°C (350°F).
-Remove the tea (kitchen) towels, and bake in the middle of the oven for 20-23 minutes, or until very lightly browned.
+3. Preheat the oven to 180°C (350°F).
+Remove the tea (kitchen) towels, and bake in the middle of the oven for 20-23 minutes (~15 min for dinner rolls), or until very lightly browned.
 The rolls are ready when they sound hollow when tapped on their underside.
 Transfer to a wire rack to cool.
 Allow to cool slightly before enjoying.

 ** If you don’t have a stand mixer, you can knead the dough by hand.